Watchers Council – Liz’s Office – Later that Day

 “Get all the watchers organized,” she told Rowena.
 “Have them start calling all the governors along the coast.
 Warn them of what might be coming and the timetable we’re working on.
 If they start now, we might be able to clear much of the smaller cities.
 As for the larger cities…the sooner they start moving, the better.
 I realize we won’t get everyone out, but some is still better than none.
 It wouldn’t be a bad idea to contact the Prime Minister of Canada and several South American countries too.”

-Watchers Council – Meeting Room – A Short Time Later
+Watchers Council – Conference Room – Minutes Later

-"Yes," Rowena said as she spoke into visual phone.
+“Yes,” Rowena said, speaking to a video phone.
 Seated in front of her on the screen was a man dressed in a suit and tie.
-"I appreciate all your help in this effort, Mr. Prime Minster."
+“I appreciate all your help in this effort, Mr. Prime Minister.”

-"No, Mrs. Rosenberg," he replied.
-"Thank you.
-We’ll start our efforts immediately," he told her.
+“No, Mrs. Allister,” he replied.
+“Thank you.
+We’ll start our efforts immediately,” he told her.

 “You’re welcome, Sir, and take care,” she told him as she hung up.
 She then turned to Nikki, who was just hanging up her own phone.
 “One down,” Rowena told her.
 Nikki smiled.

 Watchers Council – Liz’s Office – Same Time

 Liz likewise was in front of a video screen.
 She, however, was looking at a formally dressed woman, shaking her head in the Oval Office.